 Equinix, Inc. ("Equinix," the "Company," "we," "our," or "us") was incorporated in Delaware on June 22, 1998.
 Equinix provides colocation space and related offerings.
 Global enterprises, content providers, financial companies and network service providers rely upon Equinix's insight and expertise to safehouse and connect their most valued information assets.
 We operate International Business ExchangeTM ("IBX®") data centers, or IBX data centers, across the Americas; Europe, Middle East and Africa ("EMEA") and Asia-Pacific geographic regions where customers directly interconnect with a network ecosystem of partners and customers.
 More than 2,000 network service providers offer access to the world's internet routes inside our IBX data centers.
 This access to internet routes provides Equinix customers improved reliability and streamlined connectivity while significantly reducing costs by reaching a critical mass of networks within a centralized physical location.
-As of December 31, 2022, we operated 236 IBX data centers in 71 markets around the world.
+We also invest in data center joint ventures or partnerships where we perform a variety of services described in Note 6.
+As of December 31, 2023, we controlled and operated 241 IBX data centers in 70 markets around the world.